 - 1. Select Browse to another project workspace option from the Welcome! dialog box and click the OK button or select [File -> Open Workspace].
 The Open Workspace dialog box will be displayed. - 2.
-Select the workspace file (".HWS" file) that you want to open.

-3. Click the Select button to open the workspace.
+Select the workspace file (".HWS" file) that you want to open. - 3.
+Click the Select button to open the workspace.
 If the High-performance Embedded Workshop is set up to display information when a workspace is opened, the Workspace Properties dialog box will be displayed.
 Otherwise, the workspace will be opened.

 Note that whether the Workspace Properties dialog box is shown depends on the setting of either the Show workspace information on workspace open check box in the Workspace Properties dialog box or the Display workspace information dialog on opening workspace check box on the Workspace tab of the Options dialog box.
 The Options dialog box can be invoked via [Setup -> Options].
 Click the OK button in the Workspace Properties dialog box to open the workspace.
+Click the Cancel button to stop opening the workspace.

-Show workspace information on workspace open
+☑ Show workspace information on workspace open